nishant-ai/nishant-ai/README.md

 # Hey!

-- I am a Computer Engineering Graduate Student @NYU.
+- I am a Computer Engineering Graduate @NYU.
 - My main area of study is Artificial Intelligence and Data Science.
 - I am looking for internships / job roles in the same role.
 - I love playing Chess, and occasionally guitar!